La diavolessa: Act 1

-Giannino and Dorina are in love, but she wants no longer marry Giannino because he is poor.
+Giannino and Dorina are in love, but Dorina doesn't want to marry Giannino because he is poor.
 (Duet: Ho risolto, voglio andar / "I have decided, I want to go") Falco proposes a way to gain some money.
 Poppone is a credulous man who is always in search for treasures: deceiving him will be very easy.
 Falco is sure that the marriage between Giannino and Dorina will take place (Cavatina a 3: Se non fossi maritato / "If I were not married").

 Count Nastri and his wife live in the inn of Falco, but the Countess wants to leave because she is jealous of Dorina.
 Don Poppone offers them the possibility to move in his house.
 The Countess declares that a man has to treat his wife with temperance, not as a slave (Aria: S'inganna chi crede / "Deceives himself, the man who believes the woman is his slave").
 Poppone thinks continuously to a treasure that he is convinced is buried in the cellar of his house and is therefore annoyed by the forthcoming arrival of the Count and the Countess, that he does not know personally and will host to do a favour to a friend of his.
 The servant Ghiandina, allured by the idea of the treasure, offers to Poppone her undying faith, hoping to become his wife (Aria: Una donna che apprezza il decoro / "A woman who observes the properties").

 Giannino and Dorina arrive in the house of Poppone, who believes they are the Count and the Countess.
 Giannino and Dorina think that this has been organized by Falco and adapt to the situation, but Poppone is surprised by their strange habits (Aria: Si distingue dal nobil il vile / "A nobleman distinguishes himself from a humble").
 Giannino mentions the treasure but Poppone, convinced that someone has revealed the secret to the Count, denies decidedly that any treasure is hidden in his house (Aria: Chi v'ha detto del tesoro / "If someone told you about the treasure").
 Giannino is confused (Aria: Colle dame, colle dame / "With the women, with the women").

 Falco, unaware that Giannino has already been welcomed as the Count, would like to prepare the appearance of his accomplices and announces to Poppone that a Turkish couple, in search for a treasure, is about to arrive.
 Falco says to Poppone that the Turks are sure to find a huge fortune in his house.
 (Aria: Il cielo vi precipiti / "Heaven will throw golden lightnings") Falco leaves and immediately the Count and the Countess appear.
 Poppone thinks they are the Turks announced by Falco and treats them as low rank people.
 After the initial disconcertment, however, the Count decides to forgive Poppone to honour his higher social standing.
 (Aria: Tenta invan co' suoi vapori / "In vain attempts the Earth with its clouds").